DMagic1/KSP_Contract_Window/README.md

     * Pinned order ignores sort and order type.
     * A contract's pinned state is persistent.
   * The checkbox icon can be used to move the contract into a different **contract mission list** or create a new one.
-    * If the currently selected mission is not the "MasterMission" this will be a red X icon and can be used to **remove the contract** from that mission.
+    * If the currently selected mission is not the **MasterMission** this will be a red X icon and can be used to **remove the contract** from that mission.
   * The blue icon at the end can be used to **display contract notes** if they exist.
     * These are different from individual parameter notes.